sksoumik/ai_ml/README.md

 Semantic search is a **data searching technique in a** which a search query aims to not only find keywords, but to determine the **intent and contextual meaning** of the the words a person is using for search.
 Semantics refer to the philosophical study of meaning.

-### What is gradient

-A **gradient** is a derivative of a function that has more than one input variable.

 ### Mean, Median

 [Watch](https://youtu.be/0ifDuw-Qgvo)

-### PyTorch Tutorial

-See some great resources [here](static/pytorch tutorials.pdf)

-### Kaggle

-- download kaggle dataset: `kaggle datasets download [username/dataset name (just copy the url after kaggle.com)]`

-### SVM

-Support Vector Machine (SVM) is a supervised machine learning algorithm that can be used for **both classification or regression** challenges.
-The model extracts the best possible hyper-plane / line that segregates the two classes.

 ### Text classification